griff69/ExData_Project2/README.md

 Yes.
 The Total emissions have decreased in the US from 1999 to 2008.

-### Question 2: Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == "24510") from 1999 to 2008?
+### Question 2: Have total emissions from PM2.5 decreased in the Baltimore, Maryland from 1999 to 2008?

-First we aggregate total emissions from PM2.5 for Baltimore City, Maryland (fips="24510") from 1999 to 2008.
+First I aggregate the total emissions from PM2.5 for Baltimore, Maryland (fips="24510") from 1999 to 2008.

 ```r